-Style Transfer–assisted Deep Learning Method for Photoplethysmogram Denoising
+Style Transfer–Assisted Deep Learning Method for Photoplethysmogram Denoising

 Sara Maria Pagotto1, Federico Tognoni1, Matteo Rossi1, Dario Bovio2, Caterina Salito2, Luca Mainardi1, Pietro Cerveri1